NVIDIA/DIGITS/README.md

 Starts a development server that listens on port 5000 (but you can change the port if you like - try running it with the --help flag).

+If you run into errors starting "Did you forget to "make pycaffe"? ...
+ImportError: libcudart.so.7.0: cannot open shared object file: No such file or directory " Then try executing following command `sudo ldconfig /usr/local/cuda/lib64`

 Then, you can view your server at `http://localhost:5000/`.

 ### Production mode